This guide will walk you through the differences between the Filleting Knife and the trusty Paring Knife

 Understanding this will help us differentiate it from a filleting knife, and a few are listed below:

-Size is the main benefit of the paring knife.
-Its small size offers more flexibility and control, allowing you to make small, clean, delicate cuts compared to other knives.
+The Paring Knife’s small size offers more flexibility and control, allowing you to make small, clean, delicate cuts compared to other knives.
 In addition, it is easier to hold because of its weight, so you can ditch a chopping board and use your hand.

 The Paring Knife is used mostly to peel the skin and other parts of fruit or vegetables.
 For this reason, the Paring Knife is often called a Peeling Knife because it can peel a wide variety of veggies and fruits like onions, peaches, and oranges.